Litash/cmdTicketBooking/README.md

 3. Only one booking per phone# is allowed per show.

 # Assumption
+- Assuming show number is unique identifier for show
+- Assuming <Cancellation window in minutes> in show setup will be used to evaluate if the buyer is allowed to cancel
-1. Since there is no requirement about setup duplicate show.
+- Since there is no requirement about setup duplicate show.
 Assuming a show can be setup only once, once setup, it cannot be changed.